13. Numba#

 with qe.Timer() as timer2:

-0.16 seconds elapsed
+0.2150 seconds elapsed

-This is already a very large speed gain.
+This is a large speed gain.

 In fact, the next time and all subsequent times it runs even faster as the function has been compiled and is in memory: